poseidon/typhoon/docs/advanced/nodes.md

     }
     ```

-In the example above, the the additional worker would be tainted with `role=gpu:NoSchedule` to prevent workloads scheduling, but `kube-system` components like flannel, Calico, or Cilium would tolerate that custom taint to run there.
+In the example above, the the additional worker would be tainted with `role=gpu:NoSchedule` to prevent workloads scheduling, but `kube-system` components like flannel or Cilium would tolerate that custom taint to run there.